TKrysiaki/lab-soc-linux/33-soc-sqli-exfiltration-enumeration-detection-response/README.md

 ## 🎯 Attack Scenario

-An attacker exploited a vulnerable parameter in the DVWA application using SQL Injection techniques.
+An attacker exploited a vulnerable parameter (`id`) in the DVWA application via SQL Injection.
 The attack evolved from authentication bypass (`OR 1=1`) to **data extraction** and **database enumeration** using `UNION SELECT`.

 ---

 ## 🔍 Detection

-Brief explanation of how detection occurred.
+Detection occurred via Wazuh rules analyzing Apache access logs.

 ![Detection](./images/01_wazuh_sqli_detection_burst.png)